Ground source heat pumps – what to know if you're considering this low-carbon heat source for your home

 They do not need a large area of land and if the price is right, a vertical array is a good option.
 However, the price of boreholes can vary hugely across the country.

-Ground source heat pumps that use water
+3. Water source heat pumps

 Though far less common, you can also make use of bodies of water, such as lakes, rivers, ponds and streams, using a ground source heat pump system.
 Known as water source heat pumps, pipes are installed via pond mats submerged into the water.